 The Financial Aid Office assists students with finding resources to finance their postsecondary education.
 Financial Aid resources are available through the federal government, state government, private organizations, and Lansing Community College.
 Students can contact the Financial Aid Office by calling 517-483-1200, option 1, or by email at firstname.lastname@example.org.

-Prepare for Student Loan Payments to Restart
+Student Loan Payments to Restart

 Michigan Reconnect Program